ditesh/webutil/README.md

 When the `-c` parameter is passed, the page is reloaded the specified number of times.
 In the example above, the page is loaded once, and then reloaded one more time (reflecting the effect of passing `-c 1`).

-You can see the effects of caching as the number of requests, page size etc drop.
+You can see the benefits of caching as the number of requests, page size etc drop.
 This is best used with `-d` or `-dd` to exclude third party embeds.

 ### Optimizing